ProgvFysTycho/hello-world/README.md

 # hello-world
 To become familiar with GitHub.
-Just following the the 'Hello World' tutorial.
+Just following the 'Hello World' tutorial.